 Two required courses in practice, which may be chosen from:

-- Theater Studies 211: Musical Theater Workshop: Performance or Theater Studies 241: Cabaret Workshop or Theater Studies 248: Voice and Speech or Theater Studies 346: Voice and Body Gesture Theater
+- Theater Studies 211: Musical Theater Workshop: Performance or Theater Studies 241: Cabaret Workshop or Theater Studies 248: The Art of Public Speaking or Theater Studies 346: Voice and Body Gesture Theater

 - Theater Studies 212: Musical Theater Workshop: Creation (a course on dramatic writing in musical theater)